Kathleen Case

-Kathleen Case (born Catherine Walker, also credited Cathy Case, Kathy Case, and Cassie Case; July 31, 1933 – July 22, 1979) was an American film and television actress and a ballerina.
+Kathleen Case (born Catherine Walker, also credited as Cathy Case, Kathy Case, and Cassie Case; July 31, 1933 – July 22, 1979) was an American film and television actress and a ballerina.

 Early life and career

 Case was born on July 31, 1933, in Pittsburgh, Pennsylvania, and she grew up in Cincinnati.
 Her mother died three days after Case's birth, and she was raised by her grandmother, Mrs. Ira Hamilton Case.

 When she was 11 years old she first performed professionally, dancing in Cincinnati as part of the Metropolitan Opera's summer season.
 She later danced with the Ballet Theater and was ballerina with the San Carlo Opera Company.